SrijanShovit/carbonops-v2/README.md

 4. Set up a `.env` file
    - Add relevant credentials in the .env file with the help of .env.example file.

-5. `Allow access to less secure apps on the Mail ID`
-   - You need to add in the .env file from here: [Nodemailer](https://nodemailer.com/usage/using-gmail/)

-6. Start the server: `npm run dev`
+5. Start the server: `npm run dev`

-7. Open http://localhost:3000 with your browser to see the app up and running 🎉🥳🎊.
+6. Open http://localhost:3000 with your browser to see the app up and running 🎉🥳🎊.

 Having issues in understanding the codebase?